Charleville musket: Design features

 The Charleville's 0.69-inch (17.5 mm) caliber barrel was slightly smaller than its main competitor, the 0.75-inch caliber Brown Bess produced by the British.
 The smaller round was intentionally chosen to reduce weight in the field, but still had enough mass to be effective as a military round.
 The Charleville's stock was usually made out of walnut.

-Charleville muskets were not used in battle like a modern rifle.
-Instead, Charleville muskets were fired in mass formations [en masse].
-In modern warfare, bayonets are considered to be last-ditch weapons, but in the days of the Charleville musket, they played a much more significant role on the battlefield, often accounting for roughly a third of all battlefield casualties.
-Muskets played a dual role on the battlefield, being used as a ranged weapon at a distance, and also being used as a pike-type weapon in close hand-to-hand combat.
-This use as a pike dictated the Charleville's general length and weight.
-A shorter weapon could not be used as a pike, and its weight was a balance between being heavy enough to be used as a pike or club, but light enough to be carried and used by general infantrymen.